WheteThunger/AutoEngineParts/README.md

 ## Installation

-1. Add the plugin to your server
+1. Add the plugin to the `oxide/plugins` directory of your Rust server installation
 2. Update the config with the desired `DefaultEnginePartsTier` (use `3` for high quality parts)
 3. Reload the plugin

 Engine parts will be automatically added to all existing engine modules.
-Any engine parts that were already present in engine modules will be dropoped to the ground because players may have worked hard to obtain them.
+Any engine parts that were already present in engine modules will be dropped to the ground because players may have worked hard to obtain them.

-If desired, you can make free engine parts only apply to cars owned by players with permissions, and/or make such cars have higher quality parts than the default.
+If desired, you can make this plugin only apply to cars owned by players with permissions, and/or make such cars have higher quality parts than the default.
+Be sure to reload the plugin after granting permissions to automatically add engine parts to existing cars.

 ## Configuration

-Default configuration (no free engine parts):
+Default configuration (no engine parts are added):

 ```json
 {